Symbol1/Symbol1.github.io/ttt/README.md

 Using macOS Preview.app to convert pdf to png (with resolution 256 pixel/inch).
 But if you look closely, the “correct” resolution should be 128 pixel/inch.
-Turns out there are some rounding issues no matter I use `floor` or `round` in the code that go away when the resolution is doubled.
+Turns out there are some rounding issues no matter I use `floor` or `round` in the code.
+The issues go away when the resolution is doubled.

 This is a derivation of <https://tex.stackexchange.com/a/267088/51022>, motivated by Kurzgesagt's video